 - Adrenaline: Known for its energy-boosting properties, adrenaline plays a big role in the flight-or-fight response.
 A surge of adrenaline makes you feel exhilarated and alive.

-- Consuming cannabis: If you’re considering the neurochemical basis for happiness and well-being, then one obvious way to achieve this is with cannabis and its connection to the (ECS).
+If you’re considering the neurochemical basis for happiness and well-being, then one obvious way to achieve this is with cannabis and its connection to the endocannabinoid system (ECS).
 As noted above, anandamide is the bliss molecule—and it has a connection to the plant.